gregversteeg/InfoDiffusionSimple/readme.md

 Checkpoints are saved automatically by Pytorch Lightning.

-### Fixing the log SNR sampling parameters
+## Fixing the log SNR sampling parameters
-This is the equivalent step to fixing the noise scheduler in other papers.
+This is the equivalent step to fixing the noise scheduler in other diffusion papers.
-In our paper, we found that the logistic distribution over log SNR values is optimal for Gaussians and a good choice for more complex distributions like CIFAR too.
+In our paper, we found that the logistic distribution over log SNR values is optimal for Gaussians and a good choice for more complex distributions like CIFAR.
 We only need to estimate two parameters, the location and scale of this distribution.
 In the paper, we estimate them from the spectrum of the data.